project-chip/certification-tool/docs/Matter_User_Guide/Matter_User_Guide.md

 8. Prior to the test execution, the user will have to load the relevant PICS file to list the required test cases.
-Depending on the PICS file loaded, the automated_and_semi_automated, python_tests, manual_tests and app1_tests list will be updated accordingly.
+Depending on the PICS file loaded, the test suites list will be updated accordingly.

     ![](images/img_33.png)